glciampaglia/knowledge_linker/docs/log.markdown

 the idea of computing the ultrametric (actually, any) closure with a dynamic programming scheme, and he said it makes sense to him.
 Just need to find some time to implement it before I leave for Switzerland.

+### Thu Jun 27 19:12:00 EDT 2013

+Started implementing the dynamic programming scheme.
+We had a guest today so could not do much besides jotting down some pseudo-code and erasing the old code and starting the general structure of the function.
+The compressed sparse graph routines package from SciPy (`scipy.sparse.csgraph`) has a graph for the connected components, which is implemented in C++, so I am gonna use that directly.
+Also, wrote a script for dumping to disk the adjacency matrix of the SCC graph -- the *condensation*, though I do not like the term and will probably stop using it.
+Launched it with an ETA of 30' (thanks to the `progressbar` package!).
+In the meanwhile, the `graph-tool`-based script that I relaunched yesterday night is still halfway through.
+Funny how `graph_tool`, which is a super-optimized package, incurs in these silly bottlenecks.
+The classic problem with one-man projects is that if you don't fit in the workflow of the creator then the software becomes almost useless.